Hammonasset Beach State Park

 Hammonasset Beach State Park is a public recreation area occupying two miles of beach front on Long Island Sound in the town of Madison, Connecticut.
-It is the state's largest shoreline park and one of the most popular attractions in the state, drawing an estimated one million visitors annually.
+It is the state's largest shoreline park and one of the state's most popular attractions, drawing an estimated one million visitors annually.
 The state park offers beach activities, large campground, and nature center.
 It is managed by the Connecticut Department of Energy and Environmental Protection.

 History

 The park began with the purchase of 499 acres in 1919.
 The park drew over 75,000 visitors in 1920, its first year of operation, a figure that grew to nearly 450,000 by its fifth year of operation, 1924.
 In 2013, Hammonasset accounted for over one-quarter of statewide park attendance and over one-third of the revenue generated statewide by the state park system.
 Officials estimate annual attendance at one million visitors.

 The park closed during World War II when the site became a U.S. Army reservation and active aircraft firing range.
 In 1955, a stone breakwater was built at the Meigs Point end of the park.